lavaeater/turbo-rocket-ultra/README.md

 So, an important PSA about Guards - I for some reason got it into my head that guards = decorators, but that is absolutely not the case.
 Instead it is more like, well, guards could be any task.
 It could be an entire subtree of the behavior tree, or an imported tree, or whatever.

 So, if I understand correctly, the dynamic guard selector evaluates the childrens guards and it picks the FIRST child whose guard evaluates to true.
+So our investigate-task should only be run when the enemy has noticed something, and the noticing function is there again.

-So ou
+So

 ## Done: Multiplayer v0.1